Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Brand-name GLP-1s cost $1,000+/month without coverage.
 Here's what actually works: compounded semaglutide, manufacturer programs, and cash-pay options compared.

-Brand-name GLP-1 medications like Wegovy and Zepbound carry retail pharmacy prices of $1,000 to $1,400 per month without insurance.
+Brand-name GLP-1 medications like Wegovy and Zepbound carry retail pharmacy prices of $1,000 to $1,650 per month without insurance (GoodRx retail pricing).
 For most people, that's not realistic.
-A few things are worth knowing upfront: Novo Nordisk now offers Wegovy through a direct self-pay program starting at $199โ€“$349/month (pen) or $149/month (pill) at wegovy.com, which is significantly lower than the retail pharmacy price.
-Eli Lilly sells Zepbound directly through LillyDirect at $299โ€“$449/month for self-pay patients.
-And compounded semaglutide from licensed telehealth providers starts at $149/month.
+If you do have insurance, our GLP-1 insurance coverage guide covers prior authorization and how to maximize your benefits.
+A few things are worth knowing upfront: Novo Nordisk offers Wegovy through a direct self-pay program at $199/month for the first 2 months at starter doses, stepping up to $349/month from month 3, with the Wegovy pill at $149/month for the 1.5mg and 4mg doses.
+Check wegovy.com for current pricing as it is actively changing.
+Eli Lilly sells Zepbound directly through LillyDirect (lilly.com/lillydirect) at $299–$449/month for self-pay patients.
+And compounded semaglutide from licensed telehealth providers starts at $133/month.
 This guide covers all three paths so you can choose what fits your situation.

 Find the best GLP-1 provider for your budget

-Answer 5 questions and we'll match you with the most cost-accessible option for your situation.
+Answer 10 questions and we'll match you with the most cost-accessible option for your situation.

-Take the free quiz โ†’
+Take the free quiz →

 Option 1: Compounded semaglutide

 Compounded semaglutide is produced by licensed compounding pharmacies using the same active ingredient as brand-name Wegovy and Ozempic.
-It is not FDA-approved as a finished product โ€” an important distinction.
-But it's produced under FDA oversight when sourced from a 503B registered outsourcing facility, which means the pharmacy is subject to Current Good Manufacturing Practice (CGMP) standards (FDA 503B outsourcing facilities).
+It is not FDA-approved as a finished product — an important distinction.
+Oversight varies by pharmacy type: 503B outsourcing facilities are FDA-registered and subject to federal quality standards (FDA compounding overview), while the 503A compounding pharmacies that now supply most compounded semaglutide operate under state pharmacy board oversight.

 For patients paying out of pocket, cost is the defining advantage.
-Typical all-inclusive pricing from reputable telehealth providers runs $149 to $350 per month as of April 2026, depending on dose and provider โ€” well below the retail pharmacy price for brand-name options.
+Typical all-inclusive compounded semaglutide pricing from reputable telehealth providers runs $133 to $299 per month verified in July 2026, depending on plan and provider, well below the retail pharmacy price for brand-name options.

 Why is it cheaper?
 Compounding pharmacies don't go through FDA's full drug approval process, which carries enormous R&D and manufacturing costs.
 They also don't carry brand premiums.
 You're paying for the active ingredient and the compounding process, not a patented finished product.